yay135/GTEx_NNLS_Deep_Learning/readme.md

 Replace the RUN_TYPE parameters and data folder parameters for your own usage.
 ### 2.10 Output
 The output files will be in the same folder as your csv data files with added prefix.
-For deconvolution task, the output files are created in the same folder, each new file has a prefix added to the front such as "deconvolute_[csv file name].csv"
+For deconvolution task, each new file has a prefix added to the front such as "deconvolute_[csv file name].csv"

-For single-tissue-type prediction task, the output files are created in the same folder, each new file has a prefix added to the front such as "tissue_type_[csv file name].csv"
+For single-tissue-type prediction task, each new file has a prefix added to the front such as "tissue_type_[csv file name].csv"

 ## Team
 Fengyao Yan fxy134@miami.edu